moogacs/docs.buf.build/docs/reference/workspaces.md

 ## Module cache override

-As mentioned above, workspaces enable you to work on multiple modules simultaneously, such as introducing a new `message` in one module, and depending on it in another.
-Normally, the `buf` command relies on the module's [`buf.lock`](../configuration/v1/buf-lock.md) manifest to determine read its dependencies from the local [module cache](../bsr/overview.md#module-cache).
+As mentioned above, workspaces enable you to work on multiple modules simultaneously, such as introducing a new Protobuf message in one module and depending on it in another.
+Normally, the `buf` CLI relies on the module's [`buf.lock`](../configuration/v1/buf-lock.md) manifest to read its dependencies from the local [module cache](../bsr/overview.md#module-cache).
-However, this requires that the latest change has been pushed to the [BSR](../bsr/overview.md) and the user has run `buf mod update` to update their dependencies and fetch the latest change.
+This requires that the latest change has been pushed to the [BSR](../bsr/overview.md) and that the user has run `buf mod update` to update their dependencies and fetch the latest change.

 When a `buf.work.yaml` exists, the module cache is only used for dependencies **not defined in the workspace**.